awsdocs/aws-config-developer-guide/doc_source/setup-aggregator-console.md

 You must be signed in to the management account or a registered delegated administrator and all the features must be enabled in your organization\.
 If the caller is a management account, AWS Config calls `EnableAwsServiceAccess` API to [enable integration](https://docs.aws.amazon.com/organizations/latest/APIReference/API_EnableAWSServiceAccess.html) between AWS Config and AWS Organizations\.
 If the caller is a registered delegated administrator, AWS Config calls `ListDelegatedAdministrators` API to verify whether the caller is a valid delegated administrator\.
 Ensure that the management account registers delegated administrator for AWS Config service principal name \(config\.amazonaws\.com\) before the delegated administrator creates an aggregator\.
 To register a delegated administrator, see [Register a Delegated Administrator](set-up-aggregator-cli.md#register-a-delegated-administrator-cli)\.

-     1. Choose **Choose IAM role** to create an IAM role or choose an existing IAM role from your account\.

      You must assign an IAM role to allow AWS Config to call read\-only APIs for your organization\.

-     1. Choose **Create a role** and type the IAM role name to create IAM role\.

-        OR

-        Choose **Choose a role from your account** to select an existing IAM role\.
+     1. Choose **Choose a role from your account** to select an existing IAM role\.
 **Note**
 In the IAM console, attach the `AWSConfigRoleForOrganizations` managed policy to your IAM role\.
 Attaching this policy allows AWS Config to call AWS Organizations `DescribeOrganization`, `ListAWSServiceAccessForOrganization`, and `ListAccounts` APIs\.
 By default `config.amazonaws.com` is automatically specified as a trusted entity\.

-     1. Choose **Choose IAM role** to confirm your selection\.
+     1. Or, choose **Create a role** and type a name for your IAM role name to create IAM role\.

 1. For **Regions**, choose the regions for which you want to aggregate data\.
    + Select one region or multiple regions or all the AWS Regions\.